 Each week there will be a lab posted on Moodle.
-Labs are due Sunday (11:59 pm), although you will most likely finish in class where your peers and I can assist you.
+Labs are due the following Sunday (11:59 pm).
 Lab exercises are designed to be done collaboratively and will be hard to do on your own.
-Late lab reports are subject to a 10% grade reduction per day past due.
-After 3 days, a maximum of 50% deduction will be taken, this means labs can be turned in at any point before finals week with a maximum of 50% grade reduction.
+Late lab reports are subject to a 15% grade reduction per day past due.
+After 3 days, a maximum of 50% deduction will be taken, this means labs can be turned in at any point during the term with a maximum of 50% grade reduction.
 Your lowest lab score will be dropped.
 If you miss 3 or more labs you will fail the course.